 Those are my primary preferences.
 Other bonus features would include these:

 – Red light function.
 Red helps maintain natural night vision while still lighting up a map or whatever.

 – Waterproof.
 Lets face it, chances are it may be used out in weather.
 Quality headlamps will be up to the task.

 – Brand name reputation.
 Some of my headlamps are just cheap ones.
 Good enough for what they’re designated for.
 I have two others that I paid lots more for.
 They are quality and what I most often use.
 I’ve already had them for (I think) 4 years and they’ve been used quite a lot.

-The following headlamp by Foxelli is absolutely the most popular.
-And it is not expensive (in fact surprisingly inexpensive).
-In general I would recommend this one for general purpose use:
+The following headlamp by Foxelli is THE most popular.
+Why?
+Because it’s not expensive and has features that people want.
+I do recommend this one for general purpose use:

 What do you find most useful about a headlamp?